artificialideas/MediLabo/README.md

 * For MSSQL, creation of an initialization SQL script to set up the database schema and initial data.
 * In Docker Compose, mount of the initialization script to `/docker-entrypoint-initdb.d/` for automatic execution during container startup.

-### Docker Container Configuration:
+### Docker Compose File & Container Configuration:
+* Use of environment variables in the docker-compose.yml file for sensitive information like database credentials and configurations.
+* Separation of an .env file to store environment variables.
 * Set up Docker containers for each microservice and multi-stage Docker builds for efficient image creation.
 * Limit user privileges to the minimum required for application functionality.

-### Security Best Practices:
+### Improvements:
-* Avoid hardcoding sensitive information in configuration files.
-* Securely manage credentials, especially database usernames and passwords.
+* Add shared service for shared Data Transfer Objects, functionalities.
+* Improve docker compose industrialization with the inclusion of init_database.sh in general build.